AdaCore/spark2014/docs/lrm/source/packages.rst

       :Trace Unit: PR 7.2.8 SS Expression functions have a default Refined_Post of F'Result = expression_of_expression_function

+.. _tu-refined_postcondition_aspects-06:

-#.
-The static semantics are otherwise as for a postcondition.
+6. The static semantics are otherwise as for a postcondition.

+.. _etu-refined_postcondition_aspects-ss:

 .. centered:: **Dynamic Semantics**

+.. _tu-refined_postcondition_aspects-07:

-#.
-When a subprogram with a Refined Postcondition is called; first
-   the subprogram is evaluated.
+7. When a subprogram with a Refined Postcondition is called; first the subprogram is evaluated.
 The Refined Postcondition is evaluated immediately before the evaluation of the postcondition or, if there is no postcondition, immediately before the point at which a postcondition would